A Note on The Global Dimension of Shifted Orders: Shifted Orders

-\begin{lemma} The cokernel $K$ of $i$ is a Cohen-Macaulay $\Lambda$-module. \end{lemma} \begin{proof} We can extend $0 \to \Lambda \xrightarrow{i} \Pi^0$ to a CM-injective coresolution of $\Lambda$.
-If the CM-injective dimension of $\Lambda$ is finite, then we can take a finite CM-injective coresolution and let $X$ be the last nonzero CM-injective module in this coresolution.
-In particular, $X$ is a maximal Cohen-Macaulay $R$-module and by applying depth lemma successively, we see that $K$ is maximal Cohen-Macaulay as an $R$-module.
-In case $\Lambda$ has infinite CM-injective dimension, then $K$ is the $d$th syzygy of a $\Lambda$-module.
-Once again, depth lemma does the trick. \end{proof}
+\begin{proof} If the CM-injective dimension of $\Lambda$ is finite, then let $X$ be the last nonzero CM-injective module in the coresolution (\ref{coresolution}).
+In particular, $X$ is a maximal Cohen-Macaulay $R$-module and by applying the depth lemma successively, we see that $K_\ell$ is maximal Cohen-Macaulay as an $R$-module.
+In case $\Lambda$ has infinite CM-injective dimension, then $K_\ell$ is the $d$th syzygy of a $\Lambda$-module.
+Once again, the depth lemma does the trick. \end{proof}